CdecPGL/unity-git-version/Assets/PlanetaGameLabo/GitVersion/README.md

 ### Show Version on Editor

-By selecting "GitVersion->Log VersionString" in the menu bar, a version string is logged to the console window.
+By selecting "Tools->GitVersion->Log VersionString" in the menu bar, a version string is logged to the console window.

 ### Get Version in Scripts